 Read During Tummy Time

-Who said baby can’t multitask?!
+Who said Baby can’t multitask?!
 While they get in their daily exercise, read them a story, or give them a board book to play with!
-High contrast picture books during Tummy Time are great as well!
+High-contrast picture books during Tummy Time are great for their developing vision!

 Get in a Reading Routine